griffinnewbold/COMS-4156-Service/README.md

 * Retrieves the specified previous version of a document if it is able to be retrieved.
 Upon success see above for details on what is returned.
 If the specified user does not have access to the specified document then <code>"Your user does not have access to this document"</code> is returned.
 If an invalid revision number is provided then <code>"This is not a valid revision number</code> is returned.
 If the specified document does not exist then <code>"No such document exists"</code> is returned.

 #### GET /see-document-stats
-* Input: network-id (string), document-name (string), your-user-id (string)
+* Expected Input Parameters: network-id (String), document-name (String), your-user-id (String)
-* Output: A string containing document information, including word count, how many users have access, and number of revisions stored.
+* Expected Output: A String containing document information, including word count, how many users have access, and number of revisions stored.
+* Retrieves common statistics about the specified doucment.
+Upon success see the above for the expected output.
+If the specified user does not have access to the document <code>"Your user does not have access to this document"</code> is returned.
+If the specified document does not exist then <code>"no such document exists"</code> is returned.
+If an unexpected error occurs then <code>"An unexpected error has occurred."</code> is returned.

 #### GET /generate-difference-summary
-* Input: network-id (string), fst-doc-name (string representing the first document name), snd-doc-name (string representing the second document name), your-user-id (string)
+* Expected Input Parameters: network-id (String), fst-doc-name (String representing the first document name), snd-doc-name (String representing the second document name), your-user-id (String)
-* Output: A string containing difference information between the two given documents, including word count difference, user count difference, and version count difference.
+* Expected Output: A String containing difference information between the two given documents, including word count difference, user count difference, and version count difference.
+* Generates a summary of differences between the two specified documents, from the perspective of the first document specified, meaning if the first document has 2 users and the second document has 1 it is expected to see that first document has 1 more user than second document.
+Upon success see the above for the expected output.
+If the specified user does not have access to one or both of the specified documents then <code>"Your user does not have access to one of the documents"</code> is returned.
+If one of the specified documents does not exist within the client's network then <code>"One or more of the documents does not exist"</code> is returned.
+If an unexpected error occurs then <code>"An unexpected error has occurred."</code> is returned.

 #### GET /download-doc
 * Exoected Input Parameters: network-id (String), document-name (String), your-user-id (String)